 Written research and presentation into subject specific placement role.100% (80% Written Research, 20% Presentation)

 This module represents a mid-term (up-to 6 weeks) investigation within industry, in a professional context appropriate to students' Specialist Subject Pathways.

 Building upon the student’s development through levels four and five, the module is designed to enable the student to research, source and arrange significant industry connections focusing on their core areas of interest and ambition.
 Students will be able to develop their knowledge and understanding of contemporary practice, hone professional and transferable skills and significantly advance their Professional Development Planning.

 Broaden students’ knowledge and understanding of those sectors relevant to their Specialist Subject Pathway

-To equip students to make the transition from education to professional work by developing transferable skills and employability
+To equip students to make the transition from education to professional work by developing industry specific knowledge and employability

-To enable the student to evaluate and reflect on the placement within the context of previous experience and future aspirations
+To enable the student to evaluate and reflect on their study within the context of previous experience and future aspirations

 |Confidently demonstrate a sound understanding of the skills, knowledge and ability required to compete as a reflective subject practitioner within industry||KCPT|